China reports spike in new coronavirus cases on border with Myanmar

 Imported infections accounted for most of the new cases reported for July 19, with Yunnan reporting 41 new cases originating from abroad, all of whom were Chinese nationals who recently returned from Myanmar.

+The United Nations has said it is stepping up efforts to fight an “alarming spike” in infections in military-run Myanmar.
+The country registered a record 281 COVID-19 deaths on Monday, and 5,189 new infections, state-run MRTV Television reported.

-The current bout of cases in Yunnan started on July 4, and has been concentrated in Ruili and Longchuan, two small cities on China's border with Myanmar, which has been hit by a sharp uptick in infections since June.
+The current bout of cases in Yunnan started on July 4, and has been concentrated in Ruili and Longchuan, two small cities on China’s border with Myanmar.

 Ruili, battling its fourth outbreak since the pandemic started, reported seven new locally transmitted cases for July 19, while Longchuan had one.